 Once upon a time, hardly anyone went to Uzbekistan.
 Many people didn’t even know where Uzbekistan was on a map (and some of my friends still don’t!)

-But with the Stan countries becoming easier to enter with the introduction of e-visas or even visa free entry for many countries, destinations such as Uzbekistan and Kyrgyzstan are quickly creeping to the top of must do lists for intrepid travellers.
+But as the Stan countries become easier to enter with the introduction of e-visas or even visa free entry for many countries, destinations such as Uzbekistan and Kyrgyzstan are quickly creeping to the top of must do lists for intrepid travellers.

-To help you plan your trip to Uzbekistan, here’s a suggested itinerary to tour the country over two weeks.
+To help you plan your trip to this beguiling country, here’s a suggested two-week itinerary for Uzbekistan.

 Days 1-2 Tashkent